Skip to main content

 • Developmental/intellectual disability (DD/ID) services

 Within this group, the state is focusing aggressively on about 40,000 individuals with higher levels of need.
-They account for about $1 billion in Medicaid spending.
+They account for roughly $1 billion in Medicaid spending.

 Jennifer Petersen is the program director for Optum® State Government Solutions and oversees the Arkansas Independent Assessment Program.
 “Optum performed most of its functional assessments on this group of people.
 This helped determine who needs what services — which ones, how many and how often.”